-Individuals may not work with moisture gauges until they have received appropriate training.
-In conjunction with RLSS, this is a two-part process that includes gauge specific training and completion of the Moisture Gauge Protection Course.
+Individuals may not work with radioactive sealed sources until they have received appropriate training.
+In conjunction with RLSS, this is a two-part process that includes source specific training and completion of the Sealed Source Protection Course (if applicable, see training requirements for use of ECDs below).
 Course schedules and registration information are located on the RLSS website.
-Gauge transport is taught in this course and users under approvals that include transport of gauges must receive Transport Refresher training every three years.
+Source transport is taught in this course and users under approvals that include routine transport of sources must receive Transport Refresher training every three years.
 RLSS notifies Approval Holders and Approval Safety Coordinators via email when source users are due for refresher training.
 RLSS training must be completed before an individual begins working in a new laboratory or under an additional approval.